 Cross at your own risk.

-As I flew under ours, Kelt shouted, "Bail, Sheriff, bail!"
+As I raced under our board, Kelt shouted, "Bail, Sheriff, bail!"

 Kelt crouched beside me.
 "You OK, Sheriff?"